STANDARDS AUSTRALIA PROCESSES

 Technical Committees of Standards Australia are comprised of nominees of entities (including Industry Associations, Universities, Regulatory bodies and Government departments).
 Occasionally there is a “consumer representative”, but this has not been the case in many safety critical subjects.
 These entities are invited to nominate one or more committee members to a specific Technical Committee at the absolute discretion of Standards Australia.
 In practice, many of the Technical Committee members or their employer find (or establish) an entity to nominate them, and if the (nameless) gatekeepers of Standards Australia determine that the entity or the person nominated is acceptable to them, that person becomes a committee member representing the nominating entity.

-An example of how the processes of Standards Australia have been subverted, resulting in a Standard that is not fit for purpose was submitted to the Senate Enquiry on Non-Conforming Building Products and can be accessed by selecting Submission 67 at
+An example of how the processes of Standards Australia have been subverted, resulting in a Standard that is not fit for purpose was submitted to the Senate Enquiry on Non-Conforming Building Products is available Sub standard glass in windows as recorded by Hansard in the linked document “Sub-standard glass in windows” which appears as Submission 67 at https://www.aph.gov.au/Parliamentary_Business/Committees/Senate/Economics/Non-conforming_products/Submissions.

 - It is suggested that the identity of entities represented on each Technical Committee, and the names and relevant qualifications and experience of their representatives be published.